Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under - December 16

 The Northwestern Wildcats (7-2) square off against the DePaul Blue Demons (2-7) at 5:30 PM ET on Saturday, December 16, 2023 on Fox Sports 1.

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the Northwestern vs. DePaul matchup.
+You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Northwestern vs. DePaul matchup in this article.

 Northwestern vs. DePaul Game Info